-Should you have 2 absences within a 6-month period, your line manager will advise you at your return-to-work meeting that a further period of sickness in the same period will trigger a Sickness Absence Capabaility Meeting.
+Should you have 2 absences within a 3-month period, your manager will advise you at your return-to-work meeting that a further period of sickness in the same period will trigger a formal review Meeting.
 If this trigger is reached, the above Stages will be invoked as follows:

-- Stage 1 When you return from your 3rd sickness absence in 6 months, your line manager will invite you to attend a Stage 1 Capability Meeting.
+- Stage 1 When you return from your 3rd sickness absence in 6 months, your manager will invite you to attend a formal review meeting.
 At this meeting, you will have the opportunity to discuss your reasons for absence and to provide any additional information regarding your absence levels.
-Based on the information you have provided, you may be issued with a First Written Warning, which would remain on your employee file for 6 months. - Stage 2 If you have been issued with a First Written Warning and you then have a further sickness absence in the following 6 months, you will again be invited to discuss your current absence levels.
-This meeting will be pitched as a Stage 2 Capability Meeting and depending on the information provided, including any relevant medical reports, you may be issued with a Final Written Warning.
-This would remain on your employee file for 12 months. - Stage 3 If there has been no improvement in your sickness absence levels in the 12 months following the Final Written Warning, a further meeting will be pitched as a Stage 3 Capability Meeting.
-You will again have the opportunity to justify the reasons for your absence and relevant medical reports may be utilised prior to a decision being made.
-An outcome of this meeting may result in the termination of your employment with the Association if no alternative options are available.
+Based on the information you have provided, you may be issued with a First Written Warning for unsatisfactory attendance, which would remain on your employee file for 6 months. - Stage 2 If you have been issued with a First Written Warning and you then meet the trigger in the following 6 months, you will again be invited to discuss your current absence levels. and depending on the information provided, including any relevant medical reports, you may be issued with a 2nd and final Written Warning.
+This would remain on your employee file for 12 months. - Stage 3 If there has been no improvement in your sickness absence levels in the 12 months following the Final Written Warning, a further meeting will be arranged.
+You will again have the opportunity to present the reasons for your absence and relevant medical reports may be utilised prior to a decision being made.
+An outcome of this meeting may result in the termination of your employment with Hanover if no alternative options are available.